 Managing Through Crisis Summer Series

-Please join us for a weekly series on managing through our current state of crisis: the coronavirus pandemic, the national protests, and the impact of both on our economy.
+Over the past six months, businesses globally have experienced unprecedented and dramatic challenges.
+Please join us for a weekly series on various aspects of managing through crisis and the effect on business.
 The summer series includes live webinars and participant Q&As.
-Topics combine the passion and research of our faculty with insights into how the current state of crisis is impacting business.
+Topics combine the passion and research of our faculty with insights on how crisis impacts business.

 Jump to Topic: